Incarnation of Money: Plot

 In 1998, a wealthy businessman, Lee Joong Man, was killed by Ji Se-kwang, and all his property went to his mistress Eun Bi Riyeong (later: Angelina).
 Lee Joong Man's wife, Park Gi Soo, was accused for that murder, and sentenced to prison.
 After Park Gi Soo was imprisoned, Lee Joong Man's son, Lee Kang Seok (later: Lee Cha-don) having nowhere to go, went to Ji Se-kwang' apartment, and discovered that Ji Se-kwang was having an affair with Eun Bi Riyeong, and that both conspired to murder Lee Joong Man.
 Lee Kang Seok then told the lawyer and a reporter who was involved in the murder case about the truth, but both of them were bribed by Ji Se-kwang and stayed silent.
 Ji Se-kwang, in order to cover all his crimes, tried to kill Lee Kang Seok.
 Lee Kang Seok, while running away from Ji Se-kwang, was hit by a car, and lost his memory.
 The person who hit him, Madam Bok Hwa Sool took pity on him and adopted him.
 When the prosecution office raided Hwa Sool's residence for the ledgers of her illegal dealings, Kang Seok stumped upon the book and discarded the ledger before the prosecutors can acquire it.
 It is revealed that he has photographic memory, which enabled him to memorize the entire book in record time and discard the ledger after comprehending the content.
 Seeing his potential, Hwa Sool wanted to make Lee Kang Seok as the official member of her family but Kang Seok disagreed so she was forced to send him to the orphanage and watched over him.
-Overtime, she funded Kang Seok's studies and wished that he would become a prosecutor to become her asset.
+Over time, she funded Kang Seok's studies and wished that he would become a prosecutor to become her asset.